-How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?
+How do I resolve the manual snapshot error in my OpenSearch Service cluster?

 0

-I want to restore a manual snapshot of my Amazon OpenSearch Service cluster.
-However, I receive an error when I try to register a repository or access a registered repository.
-Why is this happening and how do I resolve this?
+I tried to restore a manual snapshot for my Amazon OpenSearch Service cluster, but I received an error when trying to register or access a repository.

 Short description

-To successfully migrate data from a manual snapshot in OpenSearch Service, perform the following steps:
+To migrate data from a manual snapshot in OpenSearch Service, complete the following steps:

 1. Choose an Amazon Simple Storage Service (Amazon S3) bucket where you want to store your snapshot.